 - Chronic copper poisoning

-- Any cause of hemolytic anemia, e.g. cold water intoxication, onion poisoning, postparturient hemoglobinuria
+- Any cause of hemolytic anemia, (for example: cold water intoxication, onion poisoning, postparturient hemoglobinuria)

 - Grazing of Brassica sp. (canola, kale, turnips, cabbage)